futel/dialplan-functions/doc/ssl.md

 # Create certificate

-This needs to be done when the certificate doesn't exist yet or after attributes have changed.
-The certificate is registered with let's encrypt, but not yet used to publish HTTPS.
+This needs to be done when a valid certificate doesn't exist or after attributes have changed.
+The certificate is registered with let's encrypt.
 This is done on whatever box will handle renewals.

+Verify with "sudo certbot certificates", see valid certificate for "phu73l.net *.dialplans.phu73l.net *.ops.phu73l.net dialplans.phu73l.net ops.phu73l.net".

 ## Create